dcsil/CSC491/other_pages/schedule_2021.md

 - You should have demoable content by the first week of March
 - You should have significant demoable content by March 11 (Assignment 6 deadline)
 - You should be at the point of adding no new major features in the last week of March.
 This should be reserved for polish and bug fixes

+## Demos

+Here is an example of the progress I would expect for each demo slot:

+- Demo 1: Decisions and Tech Stack, at minimum a Hello World application in your chosen language/platform
+- Demo 2: You application running on CI, launched onto the web / mobile
+- Demo 3: Minimal front end, mobile, and back end (as applicable).
+Starting code for any data models.
+Some functionality
+- Demo 4: Full software, general functionality, note any shortcomings or areas to improve.
+Identify all main use cases implemented

 ## Assignments